 Mama Cash supported women and girls who more mainstream funders could not even see, or who they simply ignored.
 Girls and black, older, lesbian, and refugee women received funds to organise and launch ground-breaking cultural productions that helped to build solidarity and move people to action.
 Grantees said time and again that Mama Cash was the first funder to believe in them and support their work.

 From the 2011 AWID Global Survey Where is the Money for Women’s Rights?: ‘But today, more than half of women’s rights organisations still have annual budgets of 50,000 US dollars or less and have never received multi year funding from any institutional donor.’

 Today, Mama Cash is still daring to support reshaping the world for women and girls.
 She gives multi-year, core support to approximately 100 groups and networks annually.
 Her grantees are self-led organisations and movements of women, girls and trans people working to bring their agendas and voices from the margins to the centres of activism and power worldwide.

-From 1983 till 2012, Mama Cash has mobilised over 67 million euros for women’s rights and has supported more than 6,000 women’s organisations and funds worldwide.
+Since 1983 Mama Cash has distributed nearly 60 million euro in grants to women’s, girl’s, trans and intersex groups has supported more than 6,000 women’s organisations and funds worldwide.